frictionlessdata/tableschema-spss-py/README.md

 - `base_path (str)` - a valid directory path where .sav files can be created and read.
 If no base_path is provided, the Storage object methods will accept file paths rather than bucket names.

+#### `storage.buckets`

+List all .sav and .zsav files at base path.
+Bucket list is only maintained if Storage has a valid base path, otherwise will return None.

+- `(str[]/None)` - returns bucket list or None

 #### With a base path

 We can get storage with a specified base path this way: